openstack/charm-deployment-guide/deploy-guide/source/app-certificate-management.rst

       started: 2018-06-07 10:21:13 +0000 UTC

-Retrieve the csr from the action output and place it in a file, removing any leading whitespace.
+Retrieve the CSR from the action output and place it in a file, removing any leading whitespace.

-Sign csr
+Sign CSR
 ~~~~~~~~

-The exact command from signing the csr will depend on the setup of the
+The exact command from signing the CSR will depend on the setup of the
-external ca. Below is an example:
+external CA. Below is an example:

 .. code:: bash